-You may also see a message alert on the iPhone display that shows the name of the caller and the word voicemail.
+- A red circular badge showing the number of pending messages awaiting your attention appears above the Phone icon on the Home screen or above the Voicemail icon in the Phone app.
+The tally, if it appears over the Phone icon on the Home screen, may include recent missed calls as well as voicemail messages. - You may also see a message alert on the iPhone display that shows the name of the caller and the word voicemail.
 You can tap to listen, or close the alert and listen later.
 You'll also be notified in Notification Center, where you can tap against a notification to return the call.
+Or use 3D Touch to press down and view info about the call, including a transcript, if available (as described later in this section).

 Whatever draws you in, tap that Voicemail icon to display the list of voicemails.
-You see the caller's phone number (assuming this info is known through Caller ID) and, in some cases, his or her name.
+You see the caller's phone number (assuming this info is known through Caller ID) and, Voicemail transcription Share button in some cases, his or her name.
 Or you see the words Unknown or Private Caller.

 The beauty of all of this is that you can ignore (or at least put off listening to) certain messages.
-We are not in the advicegiving business on what calls you can safely avoid; disregard messages from the IRS or your parole officer at your own risk.
+We are not in the advice-giving business on what calls you can safely avoid; disregard messages from the IRS or your parole officer at your own risk.